medplum/medplum/packages/docs/blog/2024-11-14-zero-downtime-postgres-major-version-upgrade.md

 ### Executing the switchover

 Spoiler alert: the actual switchover process was quick and anti-climatic just like we were planning for.
 Of course, making it quick and anti-climatic took quite a bit of preparation and iteration.
-The switchover process was fully automated by this script (TODO link).
+We automated the switchover process by writing [a custom script](https://github.com/medplum/medplum-postgres-upgrade/blob/main/src/switchover.ts).
 We erred on the side of making the script too verbose rather than not enough.
 While the script was written with the particulars of Medplum in mind, it should be straightforward to adapt it to other environments.

 The first thing the switchover script does is run a number of precondition checks before it even considers executing the actual switchover.
 The checks include things like connectivity to the various databases, SSH access to the PgBouncer server, verifying PgBouncer configuration, verifying recent data is identical between the blue and green servers, logical replication lag is low enough, etc. The precondition check section is the time to be paranoid and verbose.
 Several of the checks included were added as a result of us forgetting to manually perform some earlier step or configuration change in one of our many test runs of the script.

 If all preconditions have passed, the script then waits for user confirmation to proceed with the actual switchover.
 Why?
 To allow us to ensure that we weren’t in the middle of handling a sudden spike in traffic and didn’t have any long-running queries.
-This was fairly easy to ascertain thanks to a custom realtime CLI-based dashboard (TODO link) that displays active Postgres connections on the blue and green databases, PgBouncer configuration and traffic stats, and logical replication lag in near realtime.
+This was fairly easy to ascertain thanks to a custom realtime [terminal-based dashboard](https://github.com/medplum/medplum-postgres-upgrade/blob/main/src/dashboard.ts) that displays active Postgres connections on the blue and green databases, PgBouncer configuration and traffic stats, and logical replication lag in near realtime.

 Once we proceeded, the switchover script did the following in about one second: